Technology

 Although a company needs to gather customer data to learn their buying habits, behaviors, and interests, this doesn’t mean you have to collect and store every detail concerning a customer.
 You should only store personally identifiable data when you have a compelling reason to keep it.

 Credit card information, social security numbers, and other unique personal information are better left unstored.
 It takes a lot of energy and resources to protect and manage sensitive information, and the risk is always significant when this data is exposed.
-Remember that confidential data is always an enticing target for hackers.
-Your customers will also be at much ease if you let them know that you only collect the necessary information.

 Be Strict About Password Protection

-Surprisingly, the most popular password in the world is 123456.
-Most companies are still using the default passwords that came with their devices and user accounts, while others have set up easy to remember passwords.
-Although there is nothing wrong with using a password that you can remember, make sure it isn’t obvious.
+Most companies still use the default passwords that came with their devices and user accounts, while others have set up easy-to-remember passwords.
+Although there is nothing wrong with using a password you can remember, make sure it isn’t apparent.

-Simple passwords can be quickly cracked by hackers, enabling them to steal any valuable information you have.
-To protect against password attacks, reassess your company’s password policy.
 Reset all the passwords of your business applications, emails, social media accounts, computers, and network devices.
-Don’t use the same password twice, and use long passwords that comprise of uppercase and lowercase letters, numbers, and symbols.
+Don’t use the same password twice; use long passwords that include uppercase and lowercase letters, numbers, and symbols.

-Make sure your employees also create strong passwords since hackers may exploit an employee’s password to enter your system.
+Ensure your employees also create strong passwords since hackers may exploit an employee’s password to enter your system.
 To keep track of the multiple passwords, use a password manager.

 Install and Update Your Security Software

 If you currently don’t have security software, it’s time to get one.
-Security software helps to keep out hackers by blocking unauthorized access, notify you when an attack is underway, and remove harmful programs from your computers.
-There are many antiviruses, firewalls, and cybersecurity tools in the market, and you need to look for one that suits your business and security needs.
+Security software helps keep out hackers by blocking unauthorized access, notifying you when an attack is underway, and removing harmful programs from your computers.

 Train Your Employees

-Nine out of ten data breaches are caused by human error.
 Investing in top-level security systems isn’t enough if your employees aren’t trained on how to protect customer and company information.
-Employees who have no cybersecurity skills or knowledge are bound to commit mistakes that can compromise the security of client data.
+Employees with no cybersecurity skills or knowledge are bound to commit mistakes that compromise client data security.

 Limit Access